hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

    then the snapshot will be committed in 2nd phase, otherwise it will be rolled back.
    In case of success: update in memory last good snapshotId in `JobExecutionRecord` to newly created snapshot and switch ongoing snapshot map index if it is not an exported snapshot.
-7. Write `JobExecutionRecord` (*)
-   Indeterminate result ->
+7. Write `JobExecutionRecord` using safe method (*) Indeterminate result or other failure (in particular network problem, timeout) ->
-   - automatic snapshot: restart job immediately without performing 2nd phase of snapshot (no rollback and no commit, one of them will happen after restore)
+   - automatic snapshot and terminal exported snapshot: restart job immediately without performing 2nd phase of snapshot (no rollback and no commit, one of them will happen after restore).
+     `MasterJobContext.requestTermination` with `RESTART_FORCEFUL` mode will be used.
+     TODO: what if there is already termination in progress that waits for snapshot completion (eg. terminal snapshot export)?
+Maybe just allow it to continue?
    - exported snapshot: do not publish snapshot in cache, proceed to 2nd phase as if the snapshot failed.
-     During restore, we can find `JobExecutionRecord` in the middle of exported snapshot but then 2nd phase can be executed again.
+     During restore, we can find `JobExecutionRecord` indicating that exported snapshot is still in progress.
+     This information can be safely ignored, no 2nd phase for such snapshot is necessary.
 8. Optionally - clear new ongoing snapshot map if the snapshot was successful to decrease memory usage.
 9. 2nd snapshot phase (`snapshotCommitFinish`) with decision made earlier.
    This step can be performed concurrently with processing of next items and must ultimately succeed.